jakartaee/specification-committee/compatibility-certification-request.md

-- [ ] Organization Name ("Organization") URL (if applicable)
+- [ ] Organization Name ("Organization") URL (if applicable)\
   // Add here
-- [ ] Product Name, Version and download URL (if applicable)
+- [ ] Product Name, Version and download URL (if applicable)\
   // Add here
-- [ ] Specification Name, Version and download URL
+- [ ] Specification Name, Version and download URL\
    // Add here
-- [ ] TCK Version, digital SHA-256 fingerprint and download URL
+- [ ] TCK Version, digital SHA-256 fingerprint and download URL\
   // Add here
-- [ ] Implementation runtime Version(s) tested
+- [ ] Public URL of TCK Results Summary\
   // Add here
-- [ ] Public URL of TCK Results Summary
+- [ ] Any Additional Specification Certification Requirements\
   // Add here
-- [ ] Any Additional Specification Certification Requirements
+- [ ] Java runtime used to run the implementation\
   // Add here
-- [ ] Java runtime used to run the implementation
-  // Add here
-- [ ] Summary of the information for the certification environment, operating system, cloud, ...
+- [ ] Summary of the information for the certification environment, operating system, cloud, ...\
   // Add here
 - [ ] By checking this box I acknowledge that the Organization I represent accepts the terms of the [EFTL](https://www.eclipse.org/legal/tck.php).
 - [ ] By checking this box I attest that all TCK requirements have been met, including any compatibility rules.